 While rooms are modest and minimalist — you’re in Scandinavia, after all — each Scandic hotel is designed with efficiency and bang-for-buck mind.
 They have family rooms and suites in addition to fantastic breakfast buffet spreads with both cold and warm dishes, free high-speed wireless Internet in all rooms and access to gyms and saunas, all included in the price.

-1 Great Place to Eat: Rosendals Trädgård Café
+1 Great Place for Families to Eat: Rosendals Trädgård Café

 In terms of ambiance and a great place to eat as well as explore with the kids, Rosendals Trädgård Kafé and Bageri serves everything from freshly-baked eco-friendly pastries and breads to meat and seafood dishes, soups, and salads made with ingredients from their own gardens.

-The café itself is located inside a large glass greenhouse, surrounded by flower and herb gardens and fruit orchards, which creates a charming ambiance.
+The café itself is located inside a large glass greenhouse.
+The surrounding flower and herb gardens and fruit orchards create a charming ambiance.

 Their breads and pastries are baked with biodynamic flour from the Saltå Kvarn mill in nearby Järna, and their dishes are cooked using seasonal ingredients and organic produce from certified farms and growers.
 You can also picnic under their fruit trees in the large orchards as well.